Hillary Clinton returns to the White House for arts celebration

 Recipients of the arts award were first celebrated at the White House by President Bill Clinton and the then first lady in 1994.

-With President Joe Biden in the White House since 2021, Clinton has been back, but not to give public remarks.
-She was on the guest list for a dinner to celebrate then outgoing German Chancellor Angela Merkel early in Biden's tenure.
+With Joe Biden in the White House since 2021, Clinton has been back, but not to give public remarks.
+She attended a dinner to celebrate then outgoing German Chancellor Angela Merkel early in Biden's tenure, and she met with Harris, the first woman to serve as vice president, as well.

+Biden and Clinton describe themselves as friends.
+When he was vice president and she was secretary of state, the two had a weekly breakfast date to discuss world affairs, which Clinton referenced when praising Jill Biden's dedication to teaching at a community college.

+"I've gone back to teaching recently, after 50 years, and I can attest it's a hard enough job without being first lady.
+But nothing could keep Dr. Biden from her students," said Clinton, who is now a professor at Columbia University.

+She said when she visited the Bidens' residence for breakfast during the Obama years, "Dr. Biden would already be gone and in her classroom."

-Clinton has been a vocal supporter of Biden and a critic of Trump, her formal rival.
-Even when Biden and his aides avoided commenting about Trump's legal troubles, Clinton has weighed in.
+Clinton endorsed Joe Biden's 2020 candidacy and has been a vocal supporter during his time in office, while a critic of Trump, her former rival who Biden beat.
+Even when the president and his aides have avoided commenting on Trump's legal troubles, Clinton has weighed in.

 Trump faces multiple criminal charges as he seeks the Republican nomination to face Biden in the 2024 presidential election.
 He denies any wrongdoing.